-- 1. Courses offered by the Department of Statistics, mostly compulsory ones, part of the teaching time is dedicated to the students practicing on statistical packages.
+- 1. For the courses offered by the Department of Statistics (besides the theoretical ones), and mostly for the compulsory ones, part of the teaching time is dedicated to the students practicing on suitable statistical packages.
 There is a lab functioning in the Department, for the undergraduate students to prepare their assignments, and for researching and collecting information and bibliography related to the assignments.
-For this reason, there are many statistical packages installed, and many other applications, such as word processor software, graphics packages, databases etc. In the lab, there are also available copies of the Practical Training assignments undertaken by the students, as well as copies of the Department's pre-publications.
-The lab also occasionally hosts seminars relative to the Department's subjects, as well as courses of the undergraduate program. - 2.
-Educational support (tutorials) is offered, when necessary, in the courses offered by the Department of Statistics.
+For this reason, there are many statistical packages installed, and many other applications, such as word processor software, graphics packages, databases etc. In the lab, there are also available copies of the Practical Training assignments undertaken by the students, as well as copies of the Department's prepublications.
+The lab also occasionally hosts seminars relative to the Department's subjects, as well as courses of the undergraduate program. - Educational support (tutorials) is offered, when necessary, in the courses offered by the Department of Statistics.
 Time and place of the tutorials is announced on the Department's announcement board and on the University's website (www.aueb.gr).